Azure/azure-policy/samples/GuestConfiguration/audit-installed-application-linux/README.md

-# Audit for installed application - Linux
+# Audit that applications are installed inside Linux VMs

 This policy audits applications installed in Linux virtual machines.